 One of the first things people will visually notice is the use of too many colors.
 You probably already have a clean logo made that conveys your message and uses maybe two to three colors.
 You want to carry this over to your website as well and only use neutral backgrounds that complement your logo.

 Now I’m not going to say that using two bold colors is a strict rule because the adventurous, expert graphic designer can make some palettes work.
 Here is a color guide to show you the never-ending combinations of colors you could choose for your own business.

 Don’t be afraid to make use of whitespace either.
 Note that whitespace doesn’t always have to be the color white, but can also be empty blocks of space on your pages.
 This gives your beautiful web design more breathing room and makes it easier to find content.

-Take for example you favorite high-end retail shops.
+Take for example your favorite high-end retail shops.
 Do you see tightly packed shelves with as many clothes as they can fit?
 Or do you see large walking areas with each product having its own designated space with room to breathe?

 It is a simple design philosophy that can go a long way and immediately emanates quality.

-Let’s take a moment to observe Apple’s beautiful web design as well as their Brussel’s storefront.
+Let’s take a moment to observe Apple’s beautiful web design as well as Brussel’s storefront.
 Both make use of minimalist design philosophy where whitespace can really frame your product, and you have room to appreciate what they are showing you.
 Just remember, oftentimes less is more.

 6. Fonts and Typography

 Now when it comes to fonts, you should be practicing the same principles as with your color palette.
 You need to limit yourself to only two to three fonts across all headers, menus, and body text.
 It not only looks visually appealing, but it is also less discombobulating for the reader.